awsdocs/aws-cloud9-user-guide/doc_source/sample-wordpress.md

 In this step, you set up the Apache HTTP Server with recommended ports, file locations, owners, and access permissions for the WordPress website\.

 You then enable incoming web traffic to view that website by setting up the security group in Amazon EC2 and network access control list \(network ACL\) in Amazon Virtual Private Cloud \(Amazon VPC\) that are associated with this EC2 environment\.
 Each EC2 environment must be associated with both a security group in Amazon EC2 and a network ACL in Amazon VPC\.
 However, while the default network ACL in an AWS account allows all incoming and outgoing traffic for the environment, the default security group allows only incoming traffic using SSH over port 22\.
-For more information, see [VPC Settings for AWS Cloud9 Development Environments](vpc-settings.md)\.
+For more information, see [VPC settings for AWS Cloud9 Development Environments](vpc-settings.md)\.

 You then finish this step by successfully viewing the website from outside of the AWS Cloud9 IDE\.